 Great importance has been given to the dissemination of research findings to as wide an audience as possible.
 Conferences are now focusing on a mix of formats.
 Topics of interest to a large audience, are interspersed with less popular and more conceptual or theoretical topics.

 Workshops and Speakers

 The Centre will continue to invite well-known academics and practitioners to present their research results.
 These forums provide opportunities for the exchange of ideas and the enhancement of knowledge and research methodologies between teams of researchers in the Centre and researchers in other institutions.
 They also facilitate networking and give the Centre a higher profile in research and academic communities.

-The CPA-Canada Accounting and Governance Research Centre has been publishing an annual newsletter for many years.
+The Accounting and Governance Research Centre has been publishing an annual newsletter for many years.
 This newsletter reports on major activities and achievements during the year.
-Its objective is to keep the academic and accounting communities and other interested parties aware of the activities of the Centre, thereby giving it, the University and CPA-Canada, appropriate visibility.
+Its objective is to keep the academic and accounting communities and other interested parties aware of the activities of the Centre, thereby giving it and the University appropriate visibility.

 To educate and communicate regarding the work at the Centre, a website (www.cga-agrc.com) has been established and maintained.
 It features the latest information about the Centre, including its major activities, conferences, publications, research abstracts, upcoming events and newsletters.

 To focus and support its research activities, the Centre has established a collection of academic and professional publications and a collection of national and international annual databases.
 Enhancements to this infrastructure of publications and reports will continue so that researchers have access to the latest information for their studies.

 It is evident that the aforementioned activities all contribute to the attainment of a higher profile for the Centre and the University of Ottawa .